jlynw/MechaCar_Statistical_Analysis/README.md

 - The p-values for lots for 1 and 2 are greater than 0.05.
 Therefore, these lots are not statistically different from the population mean.
 However, the p-value for lot 3 is less than 0.05.
 Lot three is significantly different from the population mean.

 ## Study Design: MechaCar vs Competition
+A valuable metric to test would be fuel efficiency of MechaCar and its competition.
+The null hypothesis would be the miles per gallon of MechaCars is not statistically different from the population mean of its competition.
+The alternative hyopthesis is that MechaCar's fuel efficiency is not statistically different from its competition.
+To test this hypothesis I would use a t-test.
+The data needed is miliage per gallon.